Your Hunter College ID card, or OneCard, also acts as your library card. Be sure you have a valid Hunter ID, and keep it with you!

 Contact: John Carey - firstname.lastname@example.org

 2180 Third Avenue (corner of E119 St and 3rd Ave) • 212-452-7076

 The Schools of Social Work and Public Health Library is a collection of specialist literature in the fields of social work and public health.
 The Library provides a community space/group study space for the students of the Schools.
 The Library offers classes about how to use library resources.
 Resources at the library include: study rooms; photocopiers; and wireless Internet access.

 Hunter North Building, Room 1608 • 212-772-5054

 The Judith and Stanley Zabar Art Library offers the Hunter College community a comfortable reading and study space with wireless Internet access and laptops for students to borrow.
 The Library offers reference help, digital imaging services, color & b/w printing, a book/document scanner, art history theses, current art periodicals, along with 2000+ circulating art books which supplement the art publications located within the Cooperman Library.
-Individual sessions and group workshops on art-based database use and presentation software are also offered upon request.
+Individual research appointments and group instruction are available upon request.

 Contact: Sarah Ward, Librarian for the Arts - firstname.lastname@example.org